 - Mapped and evaluated selected systems and processes for inventory and tested a sample of key controls for establishing cost. - Tested, on a sample basis, stocks of raw materials to actual prices.
-Assessed the reasonableness of the product costing for work in progress and finished goods. - Participated in stock takes at a great number of locations and tested the cut-off of deliveries in or out of inventory. - Obtained the Group's monitoring controls of slow movers and assessments of obsolescence as well as net selling prices.
+Assessed the reasonableness of the product costing for work in progress and finished goods. - Participated in stock takes at many locations and tested the cut-off of deliveries in or out of inventory. - Obtained the Group's monitoring controls of slow movers and assessments of obsolescence as well as net selling prices. - Traced disclosure information to accounting records and other supporting documentation.